-- To lead and support the implementation of the 2018-2023 Raising Attainment Strategy, WL Maths/Numeracy Action plan, WL Literacy Action plan and WL Health and Wellbeing Action plan through challenging and supportive quality improvement activities across all schools. - To deliver a proportionate and responsive programme of universal school support and challenge for schools based on Validated Self-Evaluation approaches.
-Each school will participate in a full VSE every three years. - Provide intensive support to schools in preparation for external inspection by HMI, Education Scotland, following receipt of notification. - Deliver a targeted improvement agenda across identified clusters and/or Benchmark Improvement Groupings, based on the analysis of school by school performance data, to improve attainment and achievements levels in literacy and numeracy. - Improve the use of data at school leadership level to identify and plan effective interventions which lead to improved successes and achievements for all learners in all schools, with a particular emphasis on Raising Attainment. - Through the continued deployment of a teacher data coach, engage classroom practitioners in the effective use of performance information to inform and drive improvements in curriculum and pedagogy. - Continue to develop and implement a strategic professional learning programme that ensures high quality provision of Career Long Professional Learning for all Education staff, including probationer induction and training. - Develop and deliver an enhanced programme of mentoring and coaching for newly appointed Head Teachers and for building capacity in middle leaders. - Co-ordinate and lead the authority's re-accreditation engagement with GTCS, and address any areas identified for further improvement. - Implement the West Lothian 2020-2021 National Improvement Framework Plan through the Moving Forward in Learning (MFi) steering group and Leadership Engagement sessions; in order to drive up standards in the quality of education through more effective collaborative working at all levels. - Through involvement and engagement in the Regional Improvement Collaborative (RIC), directly support practitioners to develop their knowledge, understanding and application of research informed approaches to transform learning, teaching and assessment. - Lead and support schools in the delivery of the national 1+2 Languages agenda, as we approach the year of full implementation in academic session 2021-2022. - Develop a coordinated approach to prepare Education Services for an Education Scotland local authority inspection.
+- To lead and support the implementation of the 2018-2023 Raising Attainment Strategy, WL Maths/Numeracy Action/Recovery plan, WL Literacy Action/Recovery plan and WL Health and Wellbeing Action/Recovery plan through challenging and supportive quality improvement activities across all schools. - Evaluate the West Lothian 2020-2021 National Improvement Framework (NIF) Plan and deliver the 2021-2022 NIF Plan through the Moving Forward in Your Learning (MFiYL) steering group and Leadership Engagement sessions; in order to drive up standards in the quality of education through more effective collaborative working at all levels. - MFiYL groups will develop creative and innovative approaches to the curriculum, effective use of technologies, greater learner autonomy and a clear skills progression framework. - Deliver a targeted improvement agenda across all schools, based on the analysis of school by school performance data, to improve attainment and achievements levels in literacy and numeracy. - Improve the use of data at school leadership level to identify and plan effective interventions which lead to improved successes and achievements for all learners in all schools, with a particular emphasis on Raising Attainment. - In collaboration with Education Scotland colleagues, support identified schools and senior leaders to further develop quality improvement approaches and self-evaluation. - Through the continued deployment of a teacher data coach, engage classroom practitioners in the effective use of performance information to inform and drive improvements in curriculum and pedagogy. - Continue to develop and implement a strategic professional learning programme that ensures high quality provision of Career Long Professional Learning for all Education staff, including probationer induction and training. - Develop and deliver an enhanced programme of mentoring and coaching for newly appointed Head Teachers and for building capacity in middle leaders. - Co-ordinate and lead the authority's re-accreditation engagement with GTCS, and address any areas identified for further improvement. - Through involvement and engagement in the Regional Improvement Collaborative (RIC), directly support practitioners to develop their knowledge, understanding and application of research informed approaches to transform learning, teaching and assessment. - To deliver a proportionate and responsive programme of universal school support and challenge for schools based on revised Validated Self-Evaluation approaches. - Provide intensive support to schools in preparation for external inspection by HMI, Education Scotland, following receipt of notification. - Lead and support schools in the delivery of the national 1+2 Languages agenda, as we approach the year of full implementation in academic session 2021-2022.